Silent Trader - Mission Headquarters

 5. Objective action

-6. Maintain persistence
+6. Maintain access

 7. Cover tracks